quickmar/diax-js/packages/common/README.md

 # `@diax-js/common`

-This package contains all general types definitions, symbols, interfaces ect.
-The definitions included in this package are used to develope other diax-js packages.
+This package contains all general types-definitions, symbols, interfaces etc. The definitions included in this package are used to develop other diax-js packages.

 # How to use

-Type in your console:
+Type in your terminal

 `npm i @diax-js/common`